New Zealand DA class locomotive: DAA class

 In 1970, locomotives DA 1400-04 and 1406 were withdrawn from mainline duties and reassigned as heavy shunters to work in the new Te Rapa hump yard.
-They received additional low speed controls to assist in these operations, special in-cab Signals to indicate "faster", "slower", "maintain power" and "stop" for drivers linked back to the grid control tower by VHF radio, and a separate VHF radio channel for voice communication to the control tower.

 The locomotives were reclassified as the DAA class.
+They received additional low-speed controls to assist in these operations, special in-cab Signals to indicate "faster", "slower", "maintain power" and "stop" for drivers linked back to the grid control tower by VHF radio, and a separate VHF radio channel for voice communication to the control tower.

-These locomotives were identifiable by their yellow hood stripes, which were treated so to denote them as being used in special service apart from the DA class.
-The locomotives were later superseded by the DSG and DSJ class shunting locomotives, which were purpose-built for shunting as opposed to the DAA class being converted for that purpose, and were withdrawn progressively in the 1980s.
+These locomotives were identifiable by their yellow hood stripes, which were treated to denote them as being used in special service apart from the DA class.

+The locomotives were later superseded by the DSG and DSJ class shunting locomotives, which were purpose-built for shunting as opposed to the DAA class being converted for that purpose.
+DAA 1400 (formerly DA 1400) was written off in November 1983 due to generator damage, being replaced by DA68, DA28 was out of service from February 1986 and the remaining four locomotives were withdrawn in February 1988.

 Two DAA class locomotives have been preserved.
-On its withdrawal in 1983, DAA 1400 (TMS DA11) was cosmetically restored as DA 1400 and donated to the Museum of Transport & Technology (MOTAT) in Auckland.
+On its withdrawal in 1983, DAA 1400 was cosmetically restored as DA 1400 and donated to the Museum of Transport & Technology (MOTAT) in Auckland.
 Placed on static display at MOTAT's Great North Road site, it was moved in late 2014 to MOTAT's Meola Road site to make way for an upgraded pavilion surrounding steam locomotive K 900.
 It is significant as the first of the DA class to have been built.

-The other, DAA 1401 (TMS DA 28) was withdrawn in 1986 and forwarded to Sims Metal-PMI scrapyard at Otahuhu.
+The other, DAA 1401 (TMS DA28) was withdrawn in 1986 and forwarded to Sims Metal-PMI scrapyard at Otahuhu.
 In 1988, the locomotive was purchased by enthusiast Tony Bachelor, who moved it around various homes in the Auckland area as part of his Pacific Rail Trust.
 In 1999 it was leased to Tranz Rail, but received little use and was stored at Hutt Workshops.
-In 2005, the locomotive was re-activated, and in 2007 was loaned to Feilding and District Steam Rail Society at the conclusion of the lease agreement with Tranz Rail and Toll Rail.
-DA 1401 was gifted to the Feilding and District Steam Rail Society in 2008, who are now planning for its eventual restoration.
+In 2005, the locomotive was re-activated, and in 2007, it was loaned to Feilding and District Steam Rail Society after the lease agreement with Tranz Rail and Toll Rail.
+DA 1401 was gifted to the Feilding and District Steam Rail Society in 2008, who are planning its eventual restoration.